 Supports, Modifications, and Accommodations for Students | There are many powerful ways to support children with disabilities in regular classrooms and school activities.
 Adaptations and modifications, designed to fit a student’s needs, can make all the difference in the world!

 Positive Behavior Supports, A Resource Collection| Are you looking for training materials, videos, Powerpoint slideshows, or webinars on positive behavior support for students with disabilities?
 You can connect with many such resources here!

 Resolving Disputes Between Parents and Schools | When disagreements occur between the parents of a child with disability and the school, both can turn to IDEA’s dispute resolution options.
 Find out more about these options here.

 Transition to Adulthood | Youth with disabilities need to plan ahead for their transition from high school.
 The law mandates it, in fact!
 Enter here if you’d like to connect with a wealth of materials and knowledge.

 The Office of Special Education Programs (OSEP) is dedicated to improving results for infants, toddlers, children and youth with disabilities ages birth through 21.
 OSEP, directly and through its partners and grantees, develops a wide range of research-based products, publications, and resources to assist states, local district personnel, and families to improve results for students with disabilities.
 The OSEP website is designed to provide easy access to information from research to practice initiatives funded by OSEP that address the provisions of IDEA and NCLB.
 This web site will include resources, links, and other important information that supports OSEP’s research to practice efforts.
-Please continue to check the web site for new information that will be posted as it becomes available.

 Building the Legacy: IDEA 2004